 Since lactose-free and dairy-free are not the same thing (since lactose intolerance is not the same as a dairy allergy), many lactose-free products contain dairy, even if they do not contain lactose.
 Unless a product is labelled as dairy-free, it can still contain milk protein, under FDA guidelines.
 However, many dairy-free products still contain casein, which is a milk derivative.

 To make FDA labels easier to read for highly sensitive consumers or individuals following dairy-free or vegan diets, it is important to clearly label product labels and to list all ingredients used, even if only a small amount of dairy, lactose, or casein are present in the product.

 Now that we know the differences between lactose-free, dairy-free, and completely milk-free, we can discuss the labelling guidelines for lactose-free products.
 Manufacturers must include the following when labelling lactose-free products:

 - A list of all ingredients used, in descending order, in order of percentage and total weight.
 For example, the chief ingredient should be listed at the top of the ingredient list.

 - All food additives must also be listed, including food coloring, preservatives, and emulsifiers.

 - If present in the product, any of the 14 common food allergens must be listed.
 For example, several common food allergens are milk, eggs, wheat, peanuts, walnuts, and almonds.
 Common food allergens must be bolded or highlighted in a way that they stand out above the other ingredients.

 Labelling lactose-free products doesn’t have to be a hassle, and SheetLabels.com can make the process as easy as possible.
-View our high-quality dairy labels, cheese labels, food product labels, or allergy labels, and contact us today to learn more.
+View our high-quality milk labels, cheese labels, food product labels, or allergy labels, and contact us today to learn more.
 Lactose Intolerance Awareness Month is the perfect time to update your product labels to ensure that they meet FDA standards and customer satisfaction.